facebook twitter youtube blogger

 • Use a barrier nasal emollient to prevent the airborne irritants from coming into contact with the nasal lining in the first place.
 Think of it like chapstick to irritated lips.
 I typically recommend Ponaris.

 • Regular saline flushes to keep the nose and sinuses clean.
 By washing away the airborne irritants out of the nose, you prevent it from causing problems.
 I usually recommend NeilMed Sinus Rinse to be performed minimum twice a day as well as after exposure to a known environment that causes problems.
 Please note that saline nasal spray is NOT sufficient as it only humidifies and not washes.
+Watch video to see how sinus rinses are performed.

 • If a "runny" nose is a significant symptom, atrovent nasal spray can be used as needed.